Yano789/obsidian_notes/Personal Adventures/Linux on Mac/Starting.md

 ```
 curl https://alx.sh | sh
 ```
-Then, follow the instructions carefully
+Then, follow the instructions **VERY** carefully

+## Hyprland Setup
+I used JaKootLit's Fedora Hyprland script to get all the basic tools and styles/themes so I don't have to set it up myself and it saved so much time

 This code fixed the crashing for Obsidian:
 ```